St George Utah Owner Financing

-This is probably the second most common way to structure a St George owner finance deal and seems to be growing in popularity in the southern Utah real estate market.
-It’s similar to a promissory note and deed of trust except that the seller remains on title until the debt is repaid in full.
-Many sellers choose this structure because it’s much less time consuming and expensive to regain marketable title and take possession of the property should the buyer stop making their payments.
+This is probably the second most common way to structure a St George owner finance deal.
+It seems to be growing in popularity in the southern Utah real estate market.
+A contract for deed (or uniform real estate contract) is similar to a promissory note and deed of trust (see https://realestate.utah.gov/forms/Uniform_REC.pdf).
+The primary difference, however, is that the seller remains on title until the debt is repaid in full.
+The buyer may record a Notice of Interest against the property to protect their rights of ownership.
+Many sellers and buyers agree on this structure because it’s much less time consuming and expensive for the seller to regain marketable title.
+It’s also easier for the seller to take back possession of the property should the buyer stop making their payments.

 The lease option is how many buyers and sellers structure their owner financing deals in Saint George Utah.
-The owner agrees to lease their home to the renter, as well as grant the renter the “option” or right to purchase the property for an agreed upon amount sometime during the lease term.
-The renter purchases this option from the owner using “option money.”
-Typically, that option money is applied towards the down payment if and when the renter decides to exercise the option and purchase the property.
+The owner first agrees to lease their home to the renter.
+In addition, the renter pays for an “option” or right to purchase the property with non-refundable “option money”.
+This option agreement has a time limit and states the agreed upon purchase price.
+Typically, that option money is applied towards the down payment if and when the renter decides to purchase the property.
 If the renter chooses not to purchase the property, the renter forfeits that option money to the owner.

-Risks of Saint George Owner Financing to Buyers
+Risks of Saint George Utah Owner Financing to Buyers

 One of the most substantial risks to buyers in owner financing deals has to do with how the payments are handled and tracked.
 If the seller is handling payments, you can only hope that the seller is organized and has excellent record keeping skills.
-This means that you as the buyer would need to be extra careful to keep your own records in case the seller makes a mistake.
+This means that you would want to keep good records of your own in case the seller makes a mistake.

-For owner financing transactions that we arrange for our clients, we advise both the buyer and seller to allow a third party contract servicer to handle all payments and disbursements.
+For owner financing transactions that we arrange for our clients, we advise both the buyer and seller to allow a third-party escrow service provider to handle all payments and disbursements.
 The cost is minimal at about $20 per month, but the headaches and heartache that can be saved is priceless.

 Consult an Attorney